nerdo/js-routing/README.md

 ]
 ```

-The section of the path, `:folder`, is a dynamic URL parameter that gets passed to the `route` function.
+The section of the path, `:folder`, is a dynamic URL parameter that gets passed to the `route(...)` function.
 If the URL is `/documents/reports?query=summary`, the `folder` variable will capture the value `reports` from the URL.
 It will also have captured `summary` as the `find` query parameter.

 It's important to note that if the `find` parameter is not part of the URL (e.g. `/documents/reports`), this route will **NOT** match.